teuben/teunix/Env/UMD/vpn.md

 still remain to be resolved:

 1. can limit your download speed for high-speed internet providers.
-2. printing from home may not work to auto-detected printers (not re-tested recently)
+2. printing from home may not work to auto-detected (bonjour) printers. not sure about fixed IP printers.
 3. occasional change of state in GP will cause it to hang.
 Do your magic or reboot laptop.

 ## GlobalProtect Icon